Fraser Union

 Fraser Union is a Vancouver-based Canadian folk music group, formed in 1983.
 CBC Radio helped bring early national attention to them on the Max Ferguson Show.
 For four decades their music has most often told stories of Canadian working people.
 Their focus on labour and progressive issues drew them into collaboration with Tom Wayman, Kate Braid and the Vancouver Industrial Writers' Union.
 Together they produced Split/Shift: songs and poems of the workplace.
-Fraser Union's festival performances include the 2007 Vancouver Folk Music Festival, where they presented a stage titled "Songs of the Pacific Northwest" dedicated to the work of BC folk song collector Philip J. Thomas.
-In 2008 they returned to the Vancouver Folk Music Festival to do the same for the legendary Utah Phillips.
+Fraser Union's festival performances include the 2007 Vancouver Folk Music Festival, where they presented a stage titled "Songs of the Pacific Northwest" dedicated to the work of British Columbia folk song collector Philip J. Thomas.
+In 2008, they returned to the Vancouver Folk Music Festival to do the same for the legendary Utah Phillips.
 They have also performed at Vancouver Island MusicFest, ArtsWells, Filberg Festival, and the Princeton Traditional Music Festival, among others throughout British Columbia.
 In addition to festivals, they perform regularly in folk clubs, and in concerts to benefit social causes.